Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/05-upgrading-to-v1.10.md

 #### Unexpected jinja blocks

-In `v1.10`, if you have an orphaned jinja block, you will get a warning, and in a future version, dbt will stop supporting unexpected jinja blocks.
-Previously, these orphaned jinja blocks were silently ignored.
+If you have an orphaned Jinja block, you will receive a warning, and in a future version, dbt will stop supporting unexpected Jinja blocks.
+Previously, these orphaned Jinja blocks were silently ignored.

 <File name='macros/my_macro.sql'>